 The NEO Heavy Duty Cart is wider than most similar trolleys, making it more stable and probably the best type of festival cart for most cases, with a full steel frame along with ‘off-road’ wheels and pneumatic tyres making it one of the best-suited for the rough terrain of a festival.
 It also has fully rotational front steering, so you can make really tight turns with its padded handle.
 Just make them slowly and it won’t topple over.

-That 700lbs / 320 KG max load is pretty massive, though keep in mind while it’s sold as ‘all-terrain’ that max load rating isn’t based on journeying for miles across
+That 700lbs / 320 KG max load is pretty massive, though keep in mind while it’s sold as ‘all-terrain’ that max load rating isn’t based on journeying for miles across rough festival terrain.
+It’s sold as “designed to overcome all surfaces” by the manufacturer, but they mean carrying compost around a big back garden and not beer for miles across a festival.

 Try not to max out the capacity with loads of beer all at once!
 Stick to one layer of beer crates then pile stuff like tents on top and tie it all together.
 Do a few leisurely trips from the car rather than one that’s an ordeal.